Danimal4326/homebridge-ecoplug/README.md

 # homebridge-ecoplug
 [Homebridge](https://github.com/nfarina/homebridge) platform plugin for Eco smart plugs

 This plugin allows you to remotely control the state of your Eco Plug.
 It allows you to set the on/off state.
+This plugin supports device auto discovery, and will scan the network during startup for 1.5 seconds and add all discovered devices.
+It will also remove any devices not responding during startup.

+# Tested devices

+- ECO Plugs CT-65W Wi-Fi Controlled Outlet
+- Woods WiOn 50052 WiFi In-Wall Light Switch

 # Installation